zSnout/zSnout.com/src/views/privacy-policy.md

 with a 99 character title and 10kb body.
 These notes are only stored server side, and the Notes app itself is only accessible when you're online and logged in.

+## Chats

+zSnout has a Chats application that allows users to create chats with a 100-character title and 1kb messages.
+The chats are only stored server side, and the Chats app itself is only accessible when you're logged in.
+The chats app
+stores: the creation time, the default permission level, a list of members and their permissions levels, a list of chat messages, and the chat title.
+Each chat message stores who the message was sent by, the 1kb body of the message, and the timestamp of when the message was sent.